Tesamorelin

 • Preferred Timing: Before bedtime

-• Administration Notes: Bedtime administration is commonly discussed in an attempt to align with natural nocturnal growth hormone pulses
+• Administration Notes: Bedtime administration is commonly discussed in an attempt to align with natural nocturnal growth hormone pulses.

-3. Typical Research Protocols
+6. Common Research Protocols

 • Product Strength: 6.67 mg/mL

-• Typical Delivered Amount: 1–2 mg daily before bedtime
+• Typical Delivered Amount: 2 mg daily before bedtime

-• Frequency: Once per day
+• Frequency: Once daily

-5. Mechanism of Action
+7. Mechanism of Action

 Tesamorelin stimulates the pituitary gland to increase endogenous growth hormone release, which subsequently elevates circulating IGF-1 levels.